Gee (navigation)

 Gee, sometimes written GEE, (Note: Different sources record the name as GEE or Gee.
 The naming supposedly comes from "Grid".
 "Gee" is used in Dippy's publications.
 See Dippy 1946.
 The Air Ministry sometimes referred to it as Gee-7000. or Gee-7000, see "An Introduction Survey of Radar, Part II", Air Ministry, June 1946) was a radio-navigation system used by the Royal Air Force during World War II.
 It measured the time delay between two radio signals to produce a fix, with accuracy on the order of a few hundred metres at ranges up to about 350 mi.
 It was the first hyperbolic navigation system to be used operationally, entering service with RAF Bomber Command in 1942.

 Gee was devised by Robert Dippy as a short-range blind-landing system to improve safety during night operations.
 In the course of development by the Telecommunications Research Establishment (TRE) at Swanage, the range was found to be far better than expected.
 It then developed into a long-range, general navigation system.
 For large, fixed targets, such as cities that were attacked at night, Gee offered enough accuracy to be used as an aiming reference without the need to use a bombsight or other external references.
 Jamming reduced its usefulness as a bombing aid, but it remained in use as a navigational aid in the UK area throughout and after the war.

 Gee remained an important part of the RAF's suite of navigation systems in the postwar era, and was included in aircraft such as the English Electric Canberra and the V-bomber fleet.
 It also had civilian use, and several new Gee chains were set up to support military and civil aviation across Europe.
 The system started to be shut down in the late 1960s, with the last station going off the air in 1970.
-Gee inspired the original LORAN ("Loran-A") system.
+Gee inspired the original LORAN ("Loran-A") system, which is essentially a Gee system working at much lower frequencies to give it longer range.